mkbera/utilities/README.md

  RPFIP(task_list, n_proc) # cmd_list = a list of dictionaries; each dictionaty has a function and its arguments
   # n_proc = number of processors on the system
 ```

+The commands/functions are parallelized using multi-processing.
+Another way to parallelize would be to use multi-threading.
+But it was observed that parallelizing through multi-threading is slower than that of multi-threading (marginally slow in case of parallel functions; very slow, even slower than sequential running, in case of parallel programs).